 Upon recommendation of the program director or chair, and the college dean, and subject to the approval of the dean of Graduate Studies, a student may be accepted with provisional admission if his or her undergraduate record shows slight deficiencies compared to the admission requirements of the program to which the student seeks entrance.
 Students who are admitted with provisional status because of undergraduate course deficiencies will be required to make up the deficiencies by taking the appropriate undergraduate courses.
 Students admitted in provisional status may have no more than 9 s.h. of undergraduate course deficiencies.
 Students who are admitted with provisional status because of low test score(s) or low cumulative undergraduate grade point averages will be reviewed by the program director and/or chair when nine semester hours of degree-credit coursework are completed.
 The program director and/or chair will change the student’s status from provisional to regular if the deficiencies have been met and/or the student’s record justifies such a change.
 The advisor will report the change to the dean of Graduate Studies on the Action on Provisional Status form.

 Non-degree status provides an opportunity for individuals who hold a baccalaureate or higher degree to enroll in graduate classes for professional or personal development, personal enrichment, or to explore the possibility of entering a graduate degree program without completion of the regular graduate admission process.
 Departments may require prior approval for non-degree student registration in departmental courses.
+Students should contact the department for approval to register before submitting an application.

 Non-degree students are ineligible for many types of financial aid (including assistantships awarded by the College of Graduate Studies).
 Non-degree students may seek advisement from the chairperson or program director in the academic area in which they have been permitted to take courses.